wuba/react-native-echarts/docs/getting-started/write-a-simple-line-chart.md

 If you want to use the react-native-svg, just replace the SkiaChart with SvgChart.

-Next you can find more configurations to use in wrn-echarts from the [echarts examples](https://echarts.apache.org/examples/en/index.html).
+Next you can find more configurations to use in @wuba/react-native-echarts from the [echarts examples](https://echarts.apache.org/examples/en/index.html).